jal004/KeebCompanion/README.md

   <img
     src="imgs/png/logo_main2.png"
     alt="KeebCompanion Logo"
-    style="display: block; margin: 0 auto; width: 35%"
   />
 </p>

 ## Background:

 Are you a mechanical keyboard enthusiast that has trouble managing their collection?
-Do you have trouble managing all of your sales or purchases?
-What about more specialized tools for this hobby?
+What about your sales or purchases?
+Do you wish there were more specialized tools for this hobby?
 If any of these apply to you, then look no further!

 Introducing KeebCompanion, a collection of four web applications that can be used by mechanical keyboard enthusiasts and those that plan on entering the hobby.
 Below are brief descriptions of the four tools.